-The user-config-directory setting affects all Tectia products running on the same host, for example Tectia Client and Tectia ConnectSecure.
+The user-config-directory setting affects all Tectia products running on the same host.

 The user-config-directory option takes an attribute path, whose value can be either a directory path or one of the following variables:

 - %U: The user name.

 - %username%: The user name.

 - %username-without-domain%: The user name without domain definition.

 - %D: The user's home directory.

 - %homedir%: The user's home directory.